 - Developing relationships and funding opportunities

-Luke Wynne (Network Coordinator) and Hannah Boughton of Global Action Plan UK currently fill the role of GAP International Secretariat.
+Jodie Velarde of Global Action Plan UK currently fills the role of GAP International Secretariat.

 Strategy & governance

-Barbara Grazzini is the Deputy President of InEuropa srl, GAP’s member organization in Italy, which she founded in 2006 and has managed since.
+Barbara Grazzini is the Deputy President of InEuropa Srl, GAP’s member organisation in Italy, which she founded in 2006 and has managed since.

 In 1996, she graduated in Languages and Foreign Literatures, Social Urban Geography branch, at Pisa University.
 She first approached European issues while she was earning a postgraduate Master’s in Economy and Law Issues, European Countries, that same year.
 She has been working on the design and management of European projects since then, delivering training, information and technical assistance for private and public organisations in Italy and in Europe.